ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 ![Post Process Effects](../../img/VFXtutorial/ppe_LensFlare1.png "The default of AO is subtle but clear."){: .center}

-To start, open up a new project.
+To start, open up a new project or whatever project you'd like to make this treasure chest in.

-1. Navigate to the Core Content window.
+1. Navigate to the **Core Content** window.

     !!! info
-        If it is not already open in your Editor's UI, you can open it up by clicking View > Core Content in the .
+        If it is not already open in your Editor's UI, you can open it up by clicking View > Core Content in the top menu bar.

 2. Type "chest" into the search bar within that window.

     ![Post Process Effects](../../img/VFXtutorial/coreContent_chestOpen.png "The default of AO is subtle but clear."){: .center}

-3. Drag the **Chest Small Closed** into your project viewport.
+3. Click on and drag the **Chest Small Closed** into your project viewport.

-4. Group that chest, make sure transforms are good & 000 on the chest itself
+4. Right click that chest in your project **Hierarchy**, and click "New Group Containing This".

+    The transform data on the Small Chest Closed should now be all at default of 0,0,0.
+All the position data should now be on the parent group that we just created.

-5. drag a **Chest Small Open** into that parent group, now they are in same place wow
+5. Next, drag a **Small Chest Opened** into that group we created.

-6. force off the visibilty of open one

-7. now we create a new script called "TreasureChest" and drag it into the TreasureChest group.
+    This will place the opened chest in the exact same spot as the closed chest.

+6. With the Chest Small Opened selected in the project Hierarchy, navigate to the Properties window.

+    Scroll down to the section called *Scene*.
+In here, change the setting for Visibility from Inherit from Parent to Force Off.
+We're going to hide this chest and unhide it later when we want the chest to be opened.

+7. Click the button at the top left of the Core Editor to create a new script; let's call it `TreasureChest`.

+    Drag this script into your TreasureChest group in the Hierarchy.

-8. search for trigger in core content, drag one into the TreasureChest group.
+8. In the **Core Content** window, search for "trigger".
+Click and drag one into the TreasureChest group in your project Hierarchy.

+    !!! note
+        Overall in your group structure, it's typically best practice to keep your scripts at the top.
+You're most likely to want to click on them again later, so keeping them at the top helps them be easier to find!

+9. With the Trigger selected in the Hierarchy, check out the Properties window.
+Scroll down to the **Gameplay** section.

+    1. Find the *Interactable* property.
+Turn this on.

-    !!! info
+        !!! tip
-        It's a good practice to keep scripts at the top

-9. check on interact box and give it an interaction label "Open"

-    notice how now it prompts you to open it but you can't yet
+            A trigger can operate in two distinct ways.
+If **Interactable** is *on*, it will turn into a player-confirmed switch.
+This means the player will have to walk up to it and press <kbd>F</kbd> to cause the trigger to active its functions.
+This works perfectly for things like switches or dialogue.

+            If **Interactable** is *off*, the functions connected to the trigger will happen instantly whenever a player simple walks into a trigger.
+This case is more useful for things like traps, or in general things you don't want the player to know about/have to think about activating.

+    2. In the *Interaction Label* property, type "Open."

+    At this stage, if you press play to try it out, you'll notice that walking up to the treasure chest prompts you to press <kbd>F</kbd> to open the chest, but when you press it nothing happens.

+    That's where the cool stuff we're going to make comes in!

 10. select the script in the Hierarchy, and drag the trigger onto it to become custom property. do this for both open and closed chest.